benjamincrozat/content/posts/419-page-expired-laravel.md

 ##  Why "419 Page Expired" happens and how to fix it

-In your Laravel 8, 9 or 10 applications, whatever the version you are running is, you have likely used the `@csrf` directive in your forms.
+In your Laravel 8, 9, or 10 applications, whatever the version you are running is, you have likely used the `@csrf` directive in your forms.

-This directive generates a hidden input field containing a CSRF token automatically included when submitting the form.
+This directive generates a hidden input field containing a CSRF token, which is included when submitting the form.

 This token confirms that the form is being submitted from your application and not by a third party.

 Errors like the "419 Page Expired" occur when the CSRF token is mismatched.
 This can happen for various reasons:

-- Sometimes, you just let the page open for too long and the token expires, which is a good thing.
+- Sometimes, you open the page too long, and the token expires, which is good.
 Just click the refresh button in your browser and re-send the form.
 - Or it might be because you forgot to include the `@csrf` directive in your form.
 This is problematic because, by default, Laravel expects the CSRF token to be present thanks to the `VerifyCsrfToken` middleware that filters the requests.

 Learn more on Laravel's documentation about [Cross-Site Request Forgery protection](https://laravel.com/docs/10.x/csrf).